baran-sd/cadavre-exquis/README.md

   - `/p/` for Image generation (Flux, Z-Image).
   - `/account/balance` for real-time Pollen tracking.

-## 💰 Maximizing Tiers (Flower/Nectar)
-This app is designed to qualify for the **Flower Tier** (0.4 P/hr refill).
-To level up:
-1. Fork this repo and host it on **GitHub Pages**.
-2. Submit your version to the [Pollinations Apps Showcase](https://hello.pollinations.ai/apps).
-3. The clean code structure and unique "Chain" feature are designed to impress the reviewers.

 ## 🧑‍💻 Contributing
 This project is an open-source collaboration.
 Feel free to open issues or PRs to improve the agent's logic or UI!